 Again, taking all necessary steps to avoid violating the terms of your probation is essential.
 Unfortunately, sometimes people do violate these terms by drinking on probation when they were not supposed to.

->

-> You are legally entitled to a hearing if you are charged with violating the terms of your probation.
+You are legally entitled to a hearing if you are charged with violating the terms of your probation.
 For instance, you may have been charged with a first-time probation violation in Florida due to a breathalyzer test.
 It revealed you had been drinking while on probation despite the terms forbidding it.
 However, if you legitimately didn’t consume alcohol, it’s possible the equipment delivered a false reading.
-In a situation such as this, a Florida criminal attorney can help you secure and present the necessary evidence.
+In a situation such as this, a Clearwater criminal defense attorney can help you secure and present the necessary evidence.

->

-> That said, probation is typically offered if you committed your first offense.
+That said, probation is typically offered if you committed your first offense.
 It almost serves as a “warning” in that regard.
 Instead of sentencing you to a period of incarceration, the court might decide probation is sufficient to deter you from committing a DUI again.
 If you violate the terms of your probation, any potential sentences that were initially on the table may once again be enforced.

 For example, for a first time DUI offense in Florida, you may potentially be sentenced to a period of six months in jail.
 You’re lucky if you avoided this because you were sentenced to probation instead.
 A first-time violation of probation for a Florida DUI once again puts you at risk of serving those six months.
 You may also lose the right to drive for an additional period and incur additional fines, which is difficult if you rely on a car to get around.